 Engineering falls under the umbrella of the Public Works Department.
 It provides key services to ensure quality development occurs in Farmers Branch.
 Development-related services include reviewing plans for private development to ensure that it will not have a negative impact on other property owners as well as making sure that the development will improve the quality of life for both residents and businesses in Farmers Branch.

-The City’s current **plat application fee is $35 per acre (rounded up) of property being platted, plus $100 per plat sheet. *The final plat and other required separate instrument documents must be recorded at the Dallas County Clerk’s Office.
+*The final plat and other required separate instrument documents must be recorded at the Dallas County Clerk’s Of for current filing fees. fice by the applicant or their assigned designee.
 Recording fees are determined by Dallas County.
-Please contact Dallas County Clerk for current filing fees. **Plat application fees will increase effective October 1st 2017.
+Please contact Dallas County Clerk.

 - Requester's Name